-Francis Gale Snelling Street was born in Exeter, Devonshire.
 He married Martha Reed in 1838.

 In 1846 when nine year old Samuel Bryant fell ill, chloroform was still not in use, vaccinations were primitive and antibiotics were in the future.
 The causes of illness were not always known and diagnosis and treatments were based on the knowledge and the skill of the medical professional available.
 Often there was no opportunity to consult with others.
+In the case of Samuel Bryant below the illness was recognised but the cause unknown.......
 Samuel Bryant, a stout healthy lad, who resided at Wallalong near Hinton and was employed driving bullocks for his father had been ill for nine days before he died.
 It was stated at the inquest into his death that there were several marks of wounds about him but none of a recent date, except a very slight abrasion on the skin on the thigh caused by his father having struck him with a whip.
 He grew gradually worse and soon died.
-According to Dr. Street, death was caused by idiopathic tetanus, which might be brought on by a blow, or by sudden transition from great heat to a moist and cold atmosphere, or other causes.(1)
+According to Dr. Street, death was caused by idiopathic tetanus, which might be brought on by a blow, or by sudden transition from great heat to a moist and cold atmosphere, or other causes.

+Sadly many young children died as a result of their cloths catching fire.
 In May 1847 Dr. Street was called to treat a young girl, Mary McGillivray the daughter of a small settler on Mr. Hickey's farm below Hinton.
 She had been badly burned when her clothes caught fire.
-He rushed to the scene and found Mary very extensively burnt on her back and legs.
-He treated her for nearly a fortnight as she lay in great agony before she finally died on the 15th May.(2)
+He rushed to the scene and found the child very extensively burnt on her back and legs.
+He treated her for nearly a fortnight as she lay in great agony before she finally died on the 15th May.

-Five months later in November, Dr. Street was also unable to save his own son Edward who died at Hinton from influenza aged fifteen months.
+Five months later in November Dr. Street was also unable to save his own son Edward who died at Hinton from influenza aged fifteen months.

-In 1849 he moved his practice moved from Hinton to Hunter Street, West Maitland opposite the Catholic Chapel.
+In 1849 he moved his practice from Hinton to Hunter Street, West Maitland opposite the Catholic Chapel.

-Francis Gale Snelling Street (M.R.C.S.) at Raymond Terrace - He died on 21st December 1870 in the 64th year of his age.
+Francis Gale Snelling Street (M.R.C.S.) died at Raymond Terrace on 21st December 1870 age 64.